lululxvi/deepxde/docs/demos/lotka.volterra.rst

             [y1 * tf.tanh(t) + 100 / ub, y2 * tf.tanh(t) + 15 / ub], axis=1
         )

+Note that here, the initial conditions are scaled down by :math:`U`.

 We add these layers:

 .. code-block:: python